microsoft/playwright/docs/src/api-testing-js.md

 - Prepare server side state before visiting the web application in a test.
 - Validate server side post-conditions after running some actions in the browser.

-All of that could be achieved via [ApiRequestContext] methods.
+All of that could be achieved via [APIRequestContext] methods.

 <!-- TOC -->

 ## Writing API Test

-[ApiRequestContext] can send all kinds of HTTP(S) requests over network.
+[APIRequestContext] can send all kinds of HTTP(S) requests over network.

 The following example demonstrates how to use Playwright to test issues creation via [GitHub API](https://docs.github.com/en/rest).
 The test suite will do the following:
 - Create a new repository before running tests.